 Note: The deadline to take the ELM/EPT has passed for US Citizens living in the US.
-All Fall 2017 first-year students should contact us at email@example.com to see what options exist in order to still start in Fall.
+All Fall 2017 first-year students should complete this petition and email it to us at email@example.com to see what options exist in order to still start in Fall.

 Students place into first-year developmental math and/or English based on a variety of measures that can include CAASPP/SBAC, SAT, ACT, AP, IB, ELM and/or EPT scores as well as senior-year math coursework.
 The CSU system supports California residents who place into these developmental courses by requiring them to take summer prep courses.
 We call this “Early Start.”

 Remember, students who have proven college readiness through SAT/ACT/AP/IB scores or SAT/ACT scores plus approved senior-year English and/or math do not take Early Start and are not required to take the EPT and/or ELM.
 The first links below lead to helpful PowerPoint slides on Early Start.

 Informative Slides on Early Start